chadananda/accents/README.md

 * Enter one word at a time.
 If the term has multiple words (that is, divided by a space) then just enter one at a time.

+* If you can read some Persian/Arabic script, search for the word in Google and try to verify the spelling.
+Copy in the Arabic.

+* If you are a native Persian speaker, consider contributing pronunciation recordings.

 ------------------------